-E1.
-PROCEDURES FOR SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF ALCOHOL OR ALCOHOLIC BEVERAGES, INCLUDING SUBSTANCES HELD OUT OR REPRESENTED TO BE ALCOHOL OR ALCOHOLIC BEVERAGES
+- 1. F1.
+PROCEDURES FOR SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF ALCOHOL OR ALCOHOLIC BEVERAGES, INCLUDING SUBSTANCES HELD OUT OR REPRESENTED TO BE ALCOHOL OR ALCOHOLIC BEVERAGES - a.
+First Offense Procedures: - a.1.

-- a.
 Elementary students, (Grades K-5): The student shall be referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
-The student shall be assigned to internal suspension for one to two (1-2) days. - b.
+The student shall be assigned to internal suspension for one to two (1-2) days. - b-2.
 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
 The student shall be placed in the Expulsion Abeyance Program not to exceed one (1) calendar year commencing with the date of the offense, with Substance Workback.
 The expulsion shall be held in abeyance if the student completes the District approved or state-certified alcohol rehabilitation or treatment program with a certified addiction professional.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.
-The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.

-- a.
-Elementary students, (Grades K-5): The student shall be referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
-The student shall be suspended from the regular school program for two (2) days. - b.
+The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program. - b.
+Second Offense Procedures: - a.1 Elementary students, (Grades K-5): The student shall be referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
+The student shall be suspended from the regular school program for two (2) days. - b-2.
 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
 The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with Workback.
 The expulsion shall be held in abeyance if the student completes the District approved or state-certified alcohol rehabilitation or treatment program with a certified addiction professional and all other components of the prescribed Workback Program.
-The District substance abuse case manager shall monitor/verify that the student has completed the program.

-Third and Subsequent Offense Procedures:
+The District substance abuse case manager shall monitor/verify that the student has completed the program. - c.
+Third and Subsequent Offense Procedures: - a.1.

-- a.
 Elementary students, (Grades K-5): The student shall be referred to the District substance abuse case manager who shall refer the student to an appropriate counseling program.
-The student shall be suspended from the regular school program for four (4) days. - b.
+The student shall be suspended from the regular school program for four (4) days. - b.2.
 Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
-The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with no Workback.
+The student shall be placed in the

+Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with no Workback.
 The student shall complete a District approved or state-certified alcohol rehabilitation or treatment program with a certified addiction professional.
 The District substance abuse case manager shall monitor/verify that the student has completed the program.

-F2.
-PROCEDURES FOR POSSESSION OF LEAF MARIJUANA WITH INTENT TO SELL, SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF DRUGS OR MOOD-ALTERING SUBSTANCES, UNAUTHORIZED SUBSTANCES, OR OTHER SUBSTANCES HELD OUT OR REPRESENTED TO BE DRUGS OR MOOD-ALTERING SUBSTANCES, OTHER THAN ALCOHOL OR ALCOHOLIC BEVERAGES
+2F2.
+PROCEDURES FOR POSSESSION WITH INTENT TO SELL, SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF LEAF MARIJUANA (LESS THAN 20g).
+OF LEAF MARIJUANA WITH INTENT TO SELL, SALE, ATTEMPTED SALE, AND/OR TRANSMITTAL OF DRUGS OR MOOD-ALTERING SUBSTANCES, UNAUTHORIZED SUBSTANCES, OR OTHER SUBSTANCES HELD OUT OR REPRESENTED TO BE DRUGS OR MOOD-ALTERING SUBSTANCES, OTHER THAN ALCOHOL OR ALCOHOLIC BEVERAGES